Science Teacher Education

 Editor: Martin Braund

-STE is the professional journal, published by ASE, for all concerned with the pre-service education, induction and professional development of science teachers.
+STE is the professional e-journal, published by ASE, for all concerned with the pre-service education, induction and professional development of science teachers.
 It is a highly regarded periodical, produced three times a year, and was first published in 1991.
+Contributions are written by a wide range of people with an interest in science education.
+View Submission Guidelines.
+It aims to:

-- provide a forum for discussion that will help to shape the decisions that teacher educators make in providing appropriate provision for those who teach science or are intending shortly to do so
+- provide a forum for discussion that will help to shape the decisions that teacher educators make in providing appropriate provision for those who teach science and trainees

-- inform readers of innovations and developments, small and big, in initial teacher education and continuing professional development
+- inform readers of innovations and developments in initial teacher education and continuing professional development

 - develop readers’ knowledge and practice